-On Sunday, BirdLife Malta is giving the public a unique opportunity to catch a glimpse of the young black-winged stilts growing at the Għadira Nature Reserve, as the birds take their early steps in the wild.
+On Sunday, BirdLife Malta is giving the public a unique opportunity to catch a glimpse of young black-winged stilts as they take their early steps in the wild at Għadira Nature Reserve.

-Since the first confirmed breeding record of black-winged stilts (fras-servjenti in Maltese) in the Maltese islands in 2011, the species has bred almost annually at the nature reserve.
+Since the first confirmed breeding record of these birds, known as fras-servjenti in Maltese, on local shores in 2011, the species has bred almost annually at the nature reserve.

 The young are nidifugous, which means they leave the nest and start feeding within a few hours after hatching.
 They grow quickly feeding on insects and Mediterranean killifish, and usually fledge early to mid-July.